storj/docs/app/dcs/third-party-tools/ix-systems-truenas/page.md

 2.  **Speed and simplicity** of on-site storage with the added protection of a back-up in the cloud.

-3.  &#x20;It is also configurable in a variety of ways.
+3. It is also configurable in a variety of ways.

 ## Integration